 People always seem to say, "If you ain't cheatin', you ain't tryin'."
 That quote certainly comes up and can be applied to a lot in life, but definitely when you are talking about college football.
-However, if you think Michigan Wolverines head coach Jim Harbaugh is a cheater, even for a split second, well, he's got some news for you: He ain’t.
+However, if you think Michigan Wolverines head coach Jim Harbaugh is a cheater, even for a split second, well, he's got some news for you: He isn't.

-Apparently, Harbaugh tries really, really hard to bring Big Ten titles and College Football Playoff National Championships to Ann Arbor, but when it comes to playing the big boys, especially in the SEC, it's "hard to beat the cheaters."
+Apparently, Harbaugh tries really, really hard to bring Big Ten football titles and College Football Playoff National Championships to Ann Arbor, but when it comes to playing the big boys, especially in the SEC, it's "hard to beat the cheaters."

-Forget trying to compete with the likes of the Alabama Crimson Tide, Harbaugh can't even win the division with an 0-4 record against Urban Meyer and the Ohio State Buckeyes.
+Forget trying to compete with the likes of the Alabama Crimson Tide or Clemson Tigers, Harbaugh can't even win the division with an 0-5 record against Urban Meyer, Ryan Day and the Ohio State Buckeyes.

 "Harbaugh, who has made plenty of enemies south of the Mason-Dixon line since taking over at Michigan, has poked the cages of SEC coaches repeatedly and in the book, speaks to the disparity in spending by simply telling Bacon, '(It's) hard to beat the cheaters.'

 -- Forbes contributor Jeff Arnold

 From breaking down Michigan's academic standards to UM's recruiting budget, Arnold's book review is well done.
 It has all the proof needed.

-Michigan coach Jim Harbaugh is 38-14 overall, including 26-9 in the Big Ten.
+Michigan coach Jim Harbaugh is 47-18 overall, including 32-12 in the Big Ten.
 It's a respectable record, for sure, but football fans in the Big House want rings, not participation trophies.